QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 # Acknowledgements

 This work has benefited from the discussions of NMRG interim meeting on Agentic AI.
-Thanks Chris Janz,Pedro Garcia Parra,Brad Peters,Kevin McDonnell,Giuseppe Fioccola,Richard Kilmurray,Dmytro Gassanov
+Thanks Laurent Ciavaglia, Chris Janz,Pedro Garcia Parra,Brad Peters,Kevin McDonnell,Giuseppe Fioccola,Richard Kilmurray,Dmytro Gassanov
-for wonderful comments and discussion on proactive close loop.
+for wonderful comments and discussion on Agentic AI for Network Operation.

 # Changes between Revisions